-This document, the accompanying software, and the CSR precise ephemerides are distributed as a set.
-Original source code and ephemerides remain the property of the University of Texas at Austin / Center for Space Research and their respective authors, and may be distributed among those agencies and individuals having access privileges to CSR ephemerides.
-No individual, employee, or agency may otherwise release or redistribute this material without the permission of the Center for Space Research.
-All publications or research deriving results from the use of these ephemerides and/or software should appropriately credit the University of Texas Center for Space Research.
+This document, the CSR precise ephemerides, and the interpolation software are distributed as a set.
+Original source code and ephemerides are the property of the Center for Space Research.
+We request that this material not be redistributed without the consent of CSR.
+Publications or research deriving results from the use of these ephemerides and/or software should appropriately credit the University of Texas Center for Space Research.